KunalMaverick/SystemVerilog-PESU-2023/README.md

 # SystemVerilog-PESU-2023
 This is a repository containing all the projects/experiments that would be covered under the course called "COMPUTER AIDED DIGITAL DESIGN" curated for Electronics and Communication Sophomore students at PES-University, Ring Road Campus.
+We will be using Xilinx FGPA and Vivado Software for this course.